rachelambda/mpdart/README.md

 Usage
 -----

-There are three flags:
+There are four flags:

 	mpdart -d musicdir -h host -p port -t timeout # timeout is milliseconds

-Though only -d is needed:
+Though all but -d have default values:

 	mpdart -d ~/music